Prism (opera): Composition history

 Ellen Reid began composing Prism in 2015 along with librettist Roxie Perkins.
 Reid and Perkins, both survivors of sexual assault themselves, began working on the opera as a way to help overcome their own trauma.
 "We started working on the piece about five years ago, before the #MeToo movement, before there was a kind of shift in thinking about what it meant to be a survivor.
 And it felt really important."
 Reid said in an interview with NPR on April 15, 2019.
 The opera took a total of 4 years of grueling self-reflection to accurately depict the emotional impact of sexual and emotional abuse.

 Despite being written before the #MeToo movement took the internet by storm, this kaleidoscopic opera took on greater significance as a result of the movement, which sought to raise awareness of how prevalent sexual harassment and sexual assault is in society and to help survivors reach out to each other in mutual understanding of their experiences.
 As more and more survivors came forward about their experiences, the more important the opera became to Reid.
 When asked about the piece's connection to the movement in an interview with the San Francisco Classical Voice on November 17, 2018, she said "We would be writing and come up with ideas we thought would make the story more exciting.
 Then we would decide to cut them because they were too intense.
 Then almost exactly the same thing we'd written would show up on the news!
 The idea of life mirroring art really happened with this piece."
 Despite the real life parallels, these graphic depictions were never actually added to the performance, as Reid sought to depict the more subtle, unseen ways in which survivors are impacted by the event.
-By delving into the more subtle effects of sexual trauma on the human psyche, the work gives audiences the chance to intimately experience what is like to experience and confront the aftermath of sexual violence in a ways that could only be articulated through the richly intense soundscapes and striking choreography.
+By delving into the more subtle effects of sexual trauma on the human psyche, the work gives audiences the chance to intimately experience what is like to experience and confront the aftermath of sexual violence in ways that could only be articulated through the richly intense soundscapes and striking choreography.